-I cannot believe Thanksgiving is next week.
-Where did the time go?
-I am knee deep in menu planning, and between you and me, I am having a hard time deciding on final dishes.
-You see, my problem is that I love the sides even more than dessert or the turkey.
-I could pile my plate a mile high with sides and gravy and be one happy gal.
-This recipe for Potato and Celeriac Root Dauphinoise is no exception and is my new favorite side dish for the holidays, and I cannot wait to share it with you.
+I am knee deep in Thanksgiving menu planning, and I am having a hard time deciding on side dishes.
+The problem is, I love all of the sides even more than the turkey or dessert.
+I could pile my plate a mile high with sides and some gravy and be a very happy girl.
+This recipe for Potato and Celeriac Root Dauphinoise is my new favorite side dish for the holidays, and I cannot wait to share it with you.

 Thank you for joining us at the Chez Us table; we love having you here.